 If this light activates during driving, reduce your speed, prepare to pull over, and check your information display for more details.
 You may need to schedule service immediately.

 This warning light can indicate malfunctions in your power steering system or low power steering fluid.

 The light looks like a steering wheel with an exclamation point to its right.

 This light will activate as a reminder for front occupants to buckle their seatbelts.
 If ignored, a chime may sound.

-This yellow, engine-shaped light will activate and remain on if an issue with the Rogue’s emissions control system is detected or if the fuel cap is not completely secured.
+This yellow, engine-shaped light will activate and remain on if an issue with the Rogue’s emissions control system is detected, the fuel cap is not completely secured, or there is a malfunction with the Continuously Variable Transmission (CVT).
 It may also blink to indicate engine misfires, which can require immediate inspection and service.

 This light indicates that your fog lights are currently turned on.

 This light can indicate that your front passenger airbag system is currently inactive based on the weight sensed in the seat.
 It looks like the supplemental airbag warning light; however, the circle in the lap of the passenger is crossed out.

 In equipped vehicles, this light indicates that the automatic high beam system is operational.
 The light itself has a series of horizontal lines stacked on top of one another, with a small, curved shape with an “A” in it on the right.